-View current asking prices using one of the online estate agencies like www.rightmove.co.uk that allows you to view properties for sale in the area.
+View current asking prices using one of the online estate agencies like www.rightmove.co.uk which allows you to view properties for sale in the area.

-For a small fee you can obtain a copy of the title register and plan for property in England and Wales from the Land Registry at www.landregistry.gov.uk usually showing the price paid for the property as well.
+For a small fee, you can obtain a copy of the title register and plan for the property in England and Wales from the Land Registry at www.landregistry.gov.uk usually showing the price paid for the property as well.

-Most auction properties have a timetable setup by the auction house for viewing the property.
+Most auction properties have a timetable set up by the auction house for viewing the property.
 This is normally published online.
-Phone the auction house in order to register your interest in the property and also take this opportunity to ask them for some more details about the property e.g. current condition, neighbourhood etc and how much interest has been shown in the property so far.
-Sometimes it will be down to a local estate agent to organise the viewings and again the same type of questions can be asked of the agent as listed above.
+Phone the auction house in order to register your interest in the property and also take this opportunity to ask them for some more details about the property e.g. current condition, neighborhood, etc, and how much interest has been shown in the property so far.
+Sometimes it will be down to a local estate agent to organize the viewings and again the same type of questions can be asked of the agent as listed above.
 Agents are normally a good source of information regarding the property and area and most are usually only too willing to discuss these matters with you.
 If you are buying to renovate or develop and then sell on then agents can also give you an idea of the potential resale value.

 You are now able to use all the information you have accumulated up to now to evaluate the maximum price you are prepared to pay for the lot on the day of the auction.
 At this point, you are free to make a pre-auction bid.
 To do this contact the auction house and inform them of the lot and the amount you are prepared to pay pre-auction.
 The auction house and vendor will then have to evaluate whether this bid is worth taking now or whether to risk losing your offer and let the property find a better value in the saleroom.
 Should this fail, then you will not waste time attending the auction without success.